aaronpowell/aaronpowell.github.io/src/documents/posts/2010-09-30-linq-to-umbraco-extensions.md

---- cson
+---
   title: "A set of extensions for LINQ to Umbraco"
   metaTitle: "A set of extensions for LINQ to Umbraco"
   description: "Making LINQ to Umbraco way more awesome"
   revised: "2010-10-01"
   date: "2010-09-30"
-tags: ["umbraco","linq-to-umbraco","linq-to-umbraco-extensions"]
+  tags:
+    - "umbraco"
+    - "linq-to-umbraco"
+    - "linq-to-umbraco-extensions"
   migrated: "true"
-urls: ["/linq-to-umbraco-extensions"]
+  urls:
+    - "/linq-to-umbraco-extensions"
-summary: """
+  summary: ""

-"""
 ---
 LINQ to Umbraco is awesome, let's not deny it, but I had a thought of how could I make it even more awesome...